microtick/node-operations/README.md

 $ mtd init <moniker>
 ```

 SETUP-5.
-Create a validator key
+Create a validator key (if you do not already have one)

 ```
 $ mtcli keys add validator